 - 1 1/2 oz. pomegranate juice

-- lime slices and/or pomegranate seeds for garnish
+- lime slices or wedge and/or pomegranate seeds for garnish

-Pour into an old-fashioned glass filled with ice.
-Garnish with a lime wedge and/or pomegranate seeds.
+Fill an old-fashioned glass with ice.
+Add gin, lime juice, simple syrup, and pomegranate juice and stir together.
+Garnish with a lime and/or pomegranate seeds.